-To manage priorities, application processing capacity, and system installation capacity the CEWRI-HH Program will accept applications through rounds.
-Each Program Round will establish an eligible income level, using the latest available HUD Modified Income Limits for CDBG-DR Puerto Rico.9
+To manage priorities, expenditure targets, application processing capacity, and system installation capacity, the CEWRI-HH Program will accept applications through rounds.
+Each Program Round will establish an awarding subprogram and an eligible income level range, using the latest available HUD Modified Income Limits for CDBG-DR Puerto Ricoor other limits -not defined by HUD- determined by PRDOH.
+Eligible income ranges will be established through minimum and maximum AMFI categories.9

-Rounds for CEWRI-HERI Subprogram will first be limited to households whose income does not exceed thirty percent (30%) AMFI.
-When PRDOH encounters a patent decline of demand from households, not exceeding the 30%, the Subprogram will be able to implement rounds for households with incomes not exceeding fifty percent (50%) AMFI and households with incomes not exceeding eighty percent (80%) AMFI.10
+Rounds for CEWRI-HERI Subprogram The first round of assistance was will first be limited to households whose income does not exceed thirty percent (30%) AMFI under CEWRI-HERI, which served as the awarding subprogram.
+When PRDOH encounters a patent decline of demand from households, not exceeding the 30%, the Subprogram will be able to implement rounds for households with incomes not exceeding fifty percent (50%) AMFI and households with incomes not exceeding eighty percent (80%) AMFI.40 No round will have an eligible income limit above two hundred percent (200%) AMFI.
+Only one round will be opened for CEWRI-IP as the awarding subprogram.